llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

   , coalesce(last_value(period_state4) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 1 PRECEDING AND 1 PRECEDING),'Unknown') AS period_state_prior4 -- Uterine Stim
 FROM period_state_every_y_seconds
 ) ,
+# If Start of Period is involved in either, it's an event; if End of Period is involved in either, it's a not event
 period_state_every_y_seconds_and_prior_summary_pre as (
   SELECT
       *